 Whether you believe in vision boards or not, we know that visualization works.
-Olympic athletes have been using it for decades to improve performance, and Psychology Today reported that the brain patterns activated when a weightlifter lifts heavy weights are also similarly activiated when the lifter just imagined (visualized) lifting weights.
+Olympic athletes have been using it for decades to improve performance, and Psychology Today reported that the brain patterns activated when a weightlifter lifts heavy weights are also similarly activated when visualizing lifting weights.

 So, what’s the big secret to creating a vision board that works?
 It’s simple: your vision board should focus on how you want to feel, not just on things that you want.
 Don’t get me wrong, it’s great to include the material stuff too however, the more your board focuses on how you want to feel, the more it will come to life.